stacksgov/resources/interviews/interview-002.md

     *   I’m very curious about that.
     *   Stakeholder theory - there’s some uptake on that idea in the community - but what expectations do community members have for decentralization?
 E.g., roles to grow into
     *   I often talk about decentralization as PBC members working more collaboratively with community members as if we’re on one big team - in a company you talk about sharing in profit, revenue, salary, etc. - and I think, what are the community members’ expectations?

+# General Resources

+See [Stakeholder Interviews](https://stacksgov.github.io/resources/#/interviews/) for the list of one-of-one interviews.

+See [Stacks Governance Resources](https://stacksgov.github.io/resources/) for additional information related to governance of the Stacks blockchain.